HR6 FAQ's

 5. Where can you race an HR6?

-The chassis construction follows FIA and SCCA guidelines to participate in race training, club, and track day events until a category forms.
-HR6 is in the testing phase.
-We are discussing with racing organizations where they may compete in existing classes until there are enough cars to compete separately.
+The chassis construction follows FIA and SCCA guidelines for participating in race training, club, and track day events until a category forms.
+Multiple HR6s are slated to make their race series debut in the GT class of Trans Am at Mid-Ohio in June 2025, where they will be eligible for competition until there are enough HR6s to compete in their own class.

 6. How much will it cost?